acornprover/acornprover.org/docs/language/typeclasses.md

 is specifying that when we are considering the `Color` type as an instance of the `MetricSpace` typeclass, we should use the `discrete` function for its `distance`.

-You can refer to these attributes by either the class or the typeclass name.
+You can refer to these attributes by either the type or the typeclass name.
 So these expressions are now equivalent:

 ```acorn
 MetricSpace.distance<Color>(x, y)